Patient Participation Group (PPG)

 The PPGs from Exeter Surgery and Kidlington and Yarnton Medical Group merged when the practices merged in 2015.
 Our purpose is to represent all patients and we meet regularly with the partners and management team of the practice to advise about issues that are important to patients, to learn about changes taking place in the practice, to support the practice, and to work with the practice team in improving the flow of communication between us all.

 We are a well established group with 20 members.
-If you would like to join the group, or would like the group to discuss an issue that is of concern, please contact the Practice Director, Annaliese Owen on 01865 842292.
-Annaliese will put you in touch with a current member of the group.
+If you would like to join the group, or would like the group to discuss an issue that is of concern, please contact the Practice Manager, Kathryn Muddle, on 01865 842292.
+Kathryn will put you in touch with a current member of the group.

-Kidlington and Yarnton Medical Group (KYMG) launched a virtual PPG early in 2015 and we continue to include feedback from this group in our discussions.
-Members of this virtual PPG are invited to have their say on practice matters through regular short surveys.
+The Key Medical Practice would like to have a wider group of patients in a Virtual Patient Participation Group.
+Members of this virtual PPG would be invited to have their say on practice matters through regular short surveys and be kept up to date with practice news.
 We would love to hear from all patients this way, so please do leave your email address at reception.
 This is a great way for you to let us know what you think if you don't have the time to attend meetings.
-The administration of the surveys is carried out by the practice manager and your email addresses are only used for the purpose of surveys so your details will be kept confidential.
+The administration of the surveys is carried out by the practice manager and your email addresses would only be used for the purpose of surveys and sending information about the practice, so your details will be kept confidential.

 The information you supply us will be used lawfully, in accordance with the Data Protection Act 1998.
 The Data Protection Act 1998 gives you the right to know what information is held about you and sets out rules to make sure that this information is handled properly.